IRONGit/gitskills/readme.txt

-Creating a new branch is quick
+Creating a new branch is quick & simple
-This is a test